What is blue hour photography?

 2. Technology

-The way cameras see light is different from our eyes.
-Our eyes are so much more advanced than cameras, so we adapt to the light and don’t notice these colors as much.
+Cameras see light differently from our eyes.
+Our eyes are so much more advanced than cameras, so we adapt to the color temperature of light and don’t notice these color shifts as much.

 We can also adjust settings on our cameras to alter how we record the world.
-For example, just underexposing blue hour photos slightly will create a more intense blue.
+For example, just underexposing blue hour photos slightly creates a more intense blue.

 Why photograph in the blue hour?